peterwwillis/devopsyoga-content/README.md

 # DevOps Yoga

-Helping you develop your DevOps practice.
+Seeking DevOps enlightenment through practice.

+---
 The content here is licensed with the CC-BY-SA-4.0 license, included in the [LICENSE](LICENSE) file.